rravishankar/movie-cast/README.md

-The part in the command *-H "Authorization: Bearer ${EXEC_PRODUCER_TOKEN}"* needs to be added to each of the commands as required.
+The part in the command *--H "Authorization: Bearer <JWT token here>"* needs to be appended to each of the commands as required with the appropriate token which has the permission to carry out the activities for that role.
+Also if you are using the Heroku endpoint you need to substitute "http://127.0.0.1:5000/" in the examples below with  "https://movie-dig.herokuapp.com/"